Sherman Tank Turrets and Turret components.

 The crew stations varied a bit with the tanks generation as well, with seating and vision device improvements.
-The turret traverse mechanism varied as well, since the prefered Oil Gear system was not always available.
-A Westinghouse all electric system was the main backup, and there was a third hydroelectric system from a company I haven’t identified that also could be but was rarely used.
+The turret traverse mechanism varied as well since the preferred Oil Gear system was not always available.
+A Westinghouse all-electric system was the main backup, and there was a third hydroelectric system from a company I haven’t identified that also could be but was rarely used.

 The was also a special variant of the high bustle D78541 casting, it was used on the M4 105, and M4A3 105 tanks.
 It was modified with an extra ventilator in the roof right near the bustle.
 The 105mm howitzer was called on to do sustained fire missions and needed the extra ventilation to keep the crew breathing.
 These turrets did not start out with power traverse, but it was retrofitted after the war.